qwertypower/CppCamera/README.md

 Dependencies: OpenCV modules: opencv_core, opencv_imgproc, opencv_videoio(win, linux, mac).

-For mobile platforms OpenCV havebeen prebuilded.
+For mobile platforms OpenCV have been prebuilded.

 TODO: how to build for all platforms will be soon...